RubixML/ML/docs/basic-introduction.md

 float(0.945)
 ```

+### Next Steps
 Congratulations!
-You're done with the basic introduction to machine learning in Rubix ML.
+You've completed the basic introduction to machine learning in PHP with Rubix ML.

-# Next Steps
 For a more in-depth tutorial using the K Nearest Neighbors classifier, check out the [Iris Flower](https://github.com/RubixML/Iris) example project.
 We highly recommend browsing the rest of the documentation and the other [example projects](https://github.com/RubixML) which range from beginner to advanced skill level.
+Have fun and stay curious!